BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 ##### Reviewed by Joe Andrieu, Eric Schuh, and Foundation Devices Staff

-_**WARNING:** This is currently a first draft, which has undergone incomplete review.
+_**WARNING:** This is currently a revised first draft, which has undergone incomplete review.
 We welcome more review; please post any comments in [issues](https://github.com/BlockchainCommons/SmartCustody/issues)._

 _This is one of several possible scenarios for digital-asset storage.
 Other scenarios may use different default hardware and address different adversaries._